nextleap-project/countermitm/source/new.rst

 their devices) can interact with each other, thus fitting nicely into the decentralized Autocrypt key distribution model.

+In the basic `establish-verified-contact-protocol`_ we outline a new UI and message work flow for establishing contacts between two peers, where both learn the correct keys and e-mail addresses of each other.
+A message layer attacker (including the provider) may observe the contact establishment but it cannot substitute cryptographic keys without causing error messages or time outs with both users.

-In `oob-verified-group`_ we outline a new UI work flow for constructing a **verified group** which guarantees security against active attacks.
-A network or provider attacker is unable to read the messages as any attempt at key substitution ("MITM attack") will remove that member from the group automatically.
+In `oob-verified-group`_ we describe a new UI work flow for constructing a **verified group** which guarantees security against active attacks.
+A network or provider attacker is unable to read subsequent group messages because all communication is e2e encrypted between the peers and any attempt at key substitution ("MITM attack") will remove that member from the group automatically.
 A removed member (e.g. because of a new device) needs to verify with only a single member of the group to re-join the verified group.